-The transaction price allocated to performance obligations that were unsatisfied (or partially unsatisfied) was ¥448,545 million for the year ended March 31, 2019.
-These performance obligations will be recognized as revenue within three years.
+The transaction price allocated to performance obligations that were unsatisfied (or partially unsatisfied) was \(\frac{4266,940}{266,940}\) million for the year ended March 31, 2020.
+These performance obligations will be recognized as revenue from the Precision Equipment Business mainly within two years.

-The transaction price allocated to performance obligations that were unsatisfied (or partially unsatisfied) was \(\frac{4}{2}266,940\) million for the year ended March 31, 2020.
-These performance obligations will be recognized as revenue within two years.
+The transaction price allocated to performance obligations that were unsatisfied (or partially unsatisfied) was \(\frac{4}{2}03,207\) million for the year ended March 31, 2021.
+These performance obligations will be recognized as revenue from the Precision Equipment Business mainly within two years.

 As a practical expedient, the amount does not include transactions, for the original expected term of the contract is one year or less.

 There are also no significant amounts that are not included in transaction prices in the consideration from contracts with customers.